FUNCHING123/FBRLF/README.md

 ## Model Usage

 In the main.cpp, there are two parameters(main (int argc, char** argv)).
-The argc means the target image and the argv is the number of comparison in the dataset.
+The argc means the target image and the argv means the number of comparison in the dataset.

 ## Changelog